How to Detect Debug Tracing in Android & iOS Apps

 1. Navigate to Build > Security tab > ONEShield™ section in the Appdome Console.

-Note: The checkmark feature Detect Debug Tracing is enabled by default, as shown below.
-Detect Debug Tracing option
+Like all other options in ONEShield™, Detect Debug Tracing is turned on by default, as shown below: Detect Debug Tracing option

 Figure 4: Selecting Detect Debug Tracing